 Several factors will influence the size of the solar electric generating system.
 The first step in determining the appropriate size is to conduct a free energy efficiency audit and implement measures to reduce the amount of electricity you need.
 The second step is to review your previous 12 months of electricity usage.
 Typically, solar installers and contractors will be able to help you with these steps.

-For CSI systems the average residential solar energy system size in our service territory is about 5 kilowatts (kW), and the average non-residential solar system size is 262 kW.
-The CSI program allows customers to size a solar system up to their previous 12 months electrical requirements, but in most cases homeowners only need to size a system to avoid the upper three billing tiers.
+The average residential solar energy system size in our service territory is about 5 kilowatts (kW), and the average non-residential solar system size is 262 kW.
+SCE allows customers to size a solar system up to their previous 12 months electrical requirements, but in most cases homeowners only need to size a system to avoid the upper three billing tiers.

 In California, a PV system will produce the most electricity in spring through fall when sunlight hours are the longest and the sun is positioned higher in the sky.
 A 1-kW system can produce from 1,400 kilowatt-hours (kWh) to 1,800 kWh per year depending on the location within the state.
 Generally, a PV system in Southern California will produce more electricity than one in Northern California.

-A kW is a basic unit of measure of real electric power or a rate of doing work.
-A kW is 1,000 W.
+A kW (kilowatt) is a basic unit of measure of real electric power or a rate of doing work.
+A kW is 1,000 W (Watts).

 The cost varies depending on many factors, including the solar energy system’s size, equipment options and labor costs.
 Typically, the installed costs are determined based on the size of the system’s output.
 The “cost per watt” ($/W) is often used for comparing systems of different sizes.
 It is difficult to predict how much an individual system will cost.